 A few years back I had something of a life-changing moment.
 While I was on a press trip at a health-conscious spa in Sidney, BC, the PR person decided to take meal decisions out of my hands and plan my menu for me.
 It was a genius move — I realized instantly that a) I wasn’t going to waste time dithering over which dish to try, and b) I no longer had to worry about making the wrong choice.
 Having Adele make those decisions for me was freedom.
 The L’Oréal Paris Color Genius App is kind of like that.

-The Color Genius app by L’Oréal Paris (iPhone only at the moment) is kind of like that.
-Freedom.
+The Color Genius app by L’Oréal Paris (iPhone only at the moment) is a sort of freedom.
 No more losing time debating which eye shadow/lipstick/nail polish goes with which outfit.
 The Color Genius App takes decisions out of your hands and makes goof-proof suggestions that free up your time and get you out the door faster.
 And you get options: match your outfit, blend with your outfit, or clash (in a good way) with your outfit.
 And the app doesn’t cost a cent.

-Here, I’ll let some of L’Oréal’s celebrity spokesmodels, such as Milla Jovovich, Liya Kebede, Doutzen Kroes and Juliana Margulies, give you the details.
+Here, I’ll let some of L’Oréal’s celebrity spokesmodels — Milla Jovovich, Liya Kebede, Doutzen Kroes and Juliana Margulies — give you the details.